Women of the Hour: Season 2

 We are thrilled to bring you the second season of *Women of the Hour,* Lena’s podcast, now available on iTunes and Soundcloud with new episodes every Thursday.
 Here’s a taste of our first three shows!

-Next, we explore faith and spirituality.
-Lena kicks things off with a tale of one bad psychic who once charged her $300 for a curse-breaking tea bag.
+(2) Lena kicks things off with a tale of one bad psychic who once charged her $300 for a curse-breaking tea bag.
 She also interviews Terry Iacuzzo, another psychic of hers who is a lot less fraudulent and a lot more charming.
 Comedian Elna Baker talks about sex, Mormonism, and her very unconventional first encounter with a penis, and Eliana Sagarin tells how she, the daughter of a rabbi, wound up as the model for naked Jesus in a figure-drawing class.
 We meet a group of young praise dancers and their parents, and blogger Nadia Hadid shares her top tips for dating while Muslim.
-Listen here.
+Listen (3)

-To subscribe to Women of the Hour, visit iTunes or stream it from your desktop.
+To subscribe to *Women of the Hour,* visit (5) or stream it (6).
 Be sure to tune in later on this season as we explore topics ranging from aging to reproductive rights to cats (yes!), and to hear from Allison Williams, Janet Mock, Megan Mullally, and many, many more!

 *—Liz Watson, producer for* Women of the Hour